Where the Word ‘Innerpreneur’ Came From

 I didn’t make it up.

 The book, Karma Queens, Geek Gods and Innerprenuers, by Ron Rentel, was the first, to my knowledge, to use and define the term innerpreneur.
-(Editor’s Note: I now know this to be a FALSITY.
-Don’t shoot!)
+(Editor’s Note: I now know this to be incorrect.)
 The book is an exploration of the nine most interesting consumer types evolving today.

 The Making of an Innerpreneur